jmstenger/stop_compiler/README.txt

 Installation under Ubuntu 16.04
 -------------------------------

 The first step is to get Ocaml & OPAM installed.
-OPAM is a package manager for OCaml that includes corebuild which we use to compile the project.
-We also need OPAM in order to install the LLVM Ocaml bindings.
+OPAM is a package manager for OCaml which we need in order to install external libraries like Core and the LLVM Ocaml bindings.
 Detailed instructions are available at:
 	https://github.com/realworldocaml/book/wiki/Installation-Instructions